 If needed, before approving a vendor profile, the administrator may want to re-adjust the new vendor’s access information (for example, to change the user’s access permissions by changing the role that was assigned to them by default, to give the user a non-default membership level, or to re-adjust the account settings so the user will be requested to change their password on next login).
 This, of course, can also be done after the new vendor approval.

 Approving or rejecting a vendor application triggers an email notification to the applicant (This is enabled by the “Vendor account approved” or “Vendor account rejected” email notifications).

 Adding New Vendors via the Admin Area

-The store administrator can create user profiles for vendor users via the Users section of the store’s Admin area.
+The store administrator can create user profiles for vendor users via the “User List” page of the store’s Admin area (Users -> User List):

 To create a new vendor profile, the administrator needs to do one of the following:

 create a new user profile with the access level “Vendor”:

 create a new user profile with the access level ”Admin” and the role “Vendor” (or other vendor-related role, if such a role has been configured by the administrator):

 The procedure of a new user profile creation is described here.

 With this method, a new vendor user is created right away.
 The new vendor can log in and start selling immediately after the creation of their profile.